EduardoZepeda/coffee-bytes-hugo/content/posts/seo/mis-errores-de-seo-tecnico-y-como-los-optimice/index.en.md

 - opinion
 coverImage: images/automation-and-intellectual-property-developers.jpg
 date: 2024-04-27 19:49:56
-description: I tell you what I did wrong, what I did right and what I learned from optimizing the technical SEO aspects of my website so that you don't make the same mistakes.
+description: I tell you everything about my technical SEO mistakes, what I did wrong, what I did right and what I learned from optimizing all the technical SEO aspects of my blog mistakes.
 keywords:
 - opinion
 - seo
 - web development
+- sitemap
+- wordpress
+- hugo
 title: My technical SEO mistakes when I migrated my site from Wordpress
 ---